oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

   This message is based on a list of known flakes maintained by the Automated QA team.
 Note however that this list may be incomplete, so a test could be flaking even if this message says `false`.

+Note that all our CI checks except for the backend tests merge from the upstream `develop` branch before running, so you may need to merge from `develop` locally to reproduce the failure.

 If your code is wrong, then you'll need to fix it just as you would [respond to reviewer comments](https://github.com/oppia/oppia/wiki/Make-a-pull-request#step-5-address-review-comments-until-all-reviewers-approve).
-You may also want to review the documentation on our various tests and lint checks to help you debug:
+You may also want to review the following documentation to help you debug:

 * If a lint check is failing, see [[Lint Checks|Lint-Checks]].
 * If a test is failing, see [[Tests|Tests]].

-We also have [[debugging guides|Debugging]] that you may find useful.

-Note that all our CI checks except for the backend tests merge from the upstream `develop` branch before running, so you may need to merge from `develop` locally to reproduce the failure.
+* For general debugging tips, see our [[debugging guides|Debugging]].

-If the test/check is flaky, you can restart the test as follows:
+If the test/check is flaky, and you have confirmed that it's not due to your changes, please file a [CI Flake report](https://github.com/oppia/oppia/issues/new?assignees=&labels=triage+needed%2Cbug&projects=&template=3_ci_error_template.yml&title=%5BFlake%5D%3A+).
+After doing that, you can restart the test as follows:

 1. Click the "Details" link next to the test you want to restart.